 I’m building a Ming Mecca (World Core), a video controlled video game console from Special Stage Systems.
 It is an Eurorack project, but I am building it in a large scale format for an exposition in Norway (which is postponed for now) The expo will feature interactive audio/video works by Marieke Verbiesen and me.

-The Control Core (the gamepad module) and other control modules will be racked under the main unit, in an embedded Eurorack row.
+The Control Core (the gamepad module) and other control modules will be racked with other eurorack modules to control the Mecca and give add sounds.

 I have build up the PCB’s and made a cardboard mockup panel.

 Everything had to be wired by hand, which was an enormous job.
 It took me four 3 hour sessions in 4 days (you have to remain sane, so not too much in one day 🙂

 There were about 400 wires that had to be cut, tinned, soldered and isolated.